NikolaosSintoris/MEng-Diploma-Thesis/README.md

 # MEng-Diploma-Thesis
-Diploma Thesis: "Transfer learning from supervised and unsupervised pre-trained convolutional neural networks for the recognition of skin lesions"
+Diploma Thesis: "Transfer learning from supervised and self-supervised contrastive learning methods for the recognition of skin lesions"

 Supervisor: Aristidis Likas